pcouy/rpi-eth-display/README.md

 # Warning : Work In Progress

 The installation scripts have not been properly tested yet.
 You should not run them (especially the laptop one) without reviewing them first.
+Files from `fs` directories should work fine, as they directly come from the setup I manually installed and use daily.

+If you want to try installation scripts anyway, you must edit them both and change `DESTDIR=fakeroot` to `DESTDIR=/` for the files to be copied on your live system. **Do this at your own risks.**

 # Using a Raspberry Pi to add a second HDMI port to a laptop